marker68/simple-cluster/README.md

 I will build a document for this one soon.
 Please find it inside `doc/` folder.

+## Contribution

+We are welcoming any contributions: coding, testing, building documentation, .etc...
+Also if you found any bugs or problems, please let us know by reporting an issue.

 ## License
 ```
 The MIT License (MIT)